 This post may contain affiliate links.
 Any purchase made through one of these links may give me a small commission, at no additional cost for you.
 This helps keep this site running.
 Thank you for your support.

 Table of Contents

-Why I Went to Psychic Show TV Taping?
+Why I Went to a Psychic Show TV Taping?

 A little while back my friend and I heard that local psychic, Laura LaForce, was taping a TV series for a cable channel.
 They were looking for people to be in the studio audience, and it was free to go.
 I’d never heard of this psychic before, but my friend had.
-As far as my beliefs are psychics, I believe some people could have psychic abilities, but I don’t think everyone who claims to be a psychic will be one (at least to the extent they say).
+As far as my beliefs with psychics go, I believe some people could have psychic abilities, but I don’t think everyone who claims to be a psychic will be one (at least to the extent they say).
 I also don’t believe psychics are 100% accurate.
-I like to I have a balance between being open-minded and skeptical.
+I like to have a balance between being open-minded and skeptical.
 My thought was this experience would be informative and enlightening at best.
-At the worst, it would be a half hour of free entertainment.
+At the worst, it would be a half-hour of free entertainment.

 There were four segments for the taping.
 During the first segment, Laura came out and invited three single people from the audience to come on stage.
 Now I did not come to this show to be on stage; it never entered my mind.
 I’m single, but asexual so I had no interest in going on stage for that segment.
 If I wasn’t interested, there was no point in volunteering to go up, especially if someone else wanted to go up instead.